-But as any student of the Bible may discover, there seem to be many contradictory statements.
-Especially in the teachings of the Apostle Paul and especially in the Book of Galatians.
-This Book gives an account of what could be called the “old school religion” (Judaism), vs the “new school religion” (Christianity).
+But as any student of the Bible may discover, there seem to be many contradictory statements contained within this book.
+Especially in the teachings of the Apostle Paul and in particular the Book of Galatians.
+This book gives an account of what could be called the “old school religion” (Judaism), vs the “new school religion” (Christianity).
 Paul had traveled this region previously and had planted churches there.
 However, in his absence, the old school church had come in and won over some converts back from the new school church.
-At the very least the gospel he had preached was significantly watered down.
+At the very least the gospel he had preached to them before was significantly watered down.
 This letter from Paul to the Galatians is an attempt to correct the errors of theology and doctrine being taught in these churches.

 I would make the supposition that so much of the modern church has derived their doctrine of grace from this letter (and the Book of Romans), that they have overreached its meaning.
 It must first be put in context that Paul was admonishing the errors in the old school church that had crept into the churches at Galatia.

 “I marvel that you so soon are being moved away from Him who called you into the grace of Christ, to another gospel”, (Galatians 1:6)

 In this verse, the gospel of the “grace of Christ”, the word grace is Strong’s definition from G5463; “graciousness” (as gratifying), especially the divine influence upon the heart, and its reflection in the life; including gratitude).
 In other words, God in His infinite wisdom and love, blessing humankind.

 “We Jews by nature, and not sinners of the nations, knowing that a man is not justified by works of the Law, but through faith in Jesus Christ; even we believed in Jesus Christ, that we might be justified by the faith in Christ, and not by works of the Law.
 For all flesh will not be justified by works of law”.
 (Galatians 2:15-16)